apache/incubator-kie-kogito-website/trustyai.md

 The TrustyAI initiative aims to offer value-added services to the Kogito ecosystem to make it a trustworthy Business Automation solution.
 The project currently focuses on the open DMN standard and introspects the decision-making process using the following aspects:

-- **Explainability**: XAI algorithms to enrich model execution information
+- **Explainability**: Enrich model execution information through XAI algorithms
-- **Tracing and Accountability**: extract, collect and publish metadata for auditing and compliance
+- **Tracing and Accountability**: Extract, collect, and publish metadata for auditing and compliance
-- **Runtime Monitoring**: a service should be easily observable using dashboards both from a business and an operational perspective
+- **Runtime Monitoring**: Expose services in dashboards to assess data from both a business and an operational perspective

 ## Value-added services